ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 ## Styling

-You can style the `amp-lightbox-gallery-caption` component with standard CSS.
+You can style the caption of a `amp-lightbox-gallery` component by targeting the `amp-lightbox-gallery-caption` class with standard CSS.
 Some of the properties that can be styled are `font-size` and `color`.

 ## Actions